 - Piano Adventures 3B (Two-Octave scales/keys of Am, Em, Dm)

 This may be a little excessive example overlapping however, something like this might work for a student who is professing a little slower.
-Also, as I said previously, keep in mind this would just include one book in the P.A. series (such as lesson or performance)
+Also, as I said previously, keep in mind this would just include one book in the P.A. series (such as a lesson or performance)